 In more management and senior roles having to engage with different people and personalities cross functionally whether it’s with different departments, external partners or someone more senior then yourself.
 The key with this civil service interview question is to demonstrate emotional intelligence, empathy, listening skills as well as the ability to use those tools to pacify or convince the other person.

 4) Provide an example where you’ve had turnaround an under-performing team member?

 If you have a civil service job interview for a role which has some degree of direct line management duties.
-You will very likely be asked this particular civil service interview question.
+You will very likely be asked this particular civil service interview questions.
 The keep with this question is to show how you successfully manage to identify the cause of the issues and work in partnership with the person to come up with a solution which then results in some degree performance improvement i.e. no coming late, improving work accuracy, exceeding KPIs.